Unraveling the Quantum Mpemba Effect on Markovian Open Quantum Systems

-Thus, as the temperature grows, the decay rate of $|c(t)|^2$ becomes slower than that of $\beta(t)$, which reduces the change in entropy.
+is highly non-linear with respect to the density matrix eigenvalues, this restriction delays the entropy maximization for $\rho$.
+Therefore, $\rho^{\prime}$ experiences a faster initial entropy production rate and reaches the thermal state more quickly, despite starting with a higher non-equilibrium free energy.
+In this perspective, states with coherences $|c(0)|^2 \ll 1$ still thermalize faster as long as the excited state population is higher than that of the ground state.
 Figure~\ref{coherences} shows the comparison of the results for state evolution with the same $\rho$ as in Fig.~\ref{singletrajecmixed}.
 Here, we explicitly used the states